tarwn/lessthandot-hugo/blogs/content/posts/2009-06-12-optional-and-named-arguments-in-c-a-comp.md

 @Param4 = Forty

-If we pass in the first parameter and we olso want to pass in the third parameter we need to use named parameters, in this case we do this @Param3 = &#8216;Thirsty'
+If we pass in the first parameter and we olso want to pass in the third parameter we need to use named parameters, in this case we do this @Param3 = 'Thirsty'

 sql
 exec OptionalTest 'bla' ,@Param3 = 'Thirsty'